Faculty of Information Technology

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

-Transmission media imposes various and often unique constraints on the design of networks and their achievable performance.
+Transmission media impose various and often unique constraints on the design of networks and their achievable performance.
 This unit will cover key performance concepts in copper cables, optical fibre cabled and wireless transmission media.
 This includes atmospheric propagation impact on QoS, satellite and wireless systems, Wifi, WiMax network propagation issues and planning concepts, and satellite and terrestrial service planning concepts.
-The infrastructure requirements, reliability and maintainability of networks with specific transmission media will be covered, including the application of GIS in design and planning for terrestrial, mobile and cellular systems.
+The infrastructure requirements, reliability and maintainability of networks with specific transmission media will be covered, including the application of GIS, Internet of Things (IoT) and wireless sensor networks in design and planning for terrestrial, mobile and cellular systems.

 On successful completion of this unit, students should be able to: